step-security-bot/rhis-code/docs/branch_standards.md

 ## Pull Request Merge

-Pull requests are merged automatically in development branch(`devel`) when;
+Pull requests are merged automatically in `main` branch when;

 * approval of 2 reviewers exist